Pregnancy and Infant Loss Awareness Month

 What is Pregnancy and Infant Loss Awareness Month?

-A month dedicated to education, advocacy, and remembrance around the subjects of pregnancy and infant loss.
-The purpose of this awareness month is twofold:
+It’s a month dedicated to education, advocacy, remembrance, and awareness, and it’s actually a nationally recognized month designated by President Ronald Regan in 1988.
+The purpose of this month is twofold:

-1. Awareness: to increase visibility of these heartbreaking experiences that are more common among families than we’d often like to realize
+1. Awareness: to increase the visibility of these heartbreaking experiences that are more common among families than we realize

 For Families Experiencing Loss